Murders of Yuna and Minu Jo: Arraignment

 Lee's trial was scheduled to start on 29 April 2024, but for undisclosed legal reasons was postponed to 8 September 2025.

 On 8 September 2025, Lee pleaded not guilty to two murder charges at the Auckland High Court.
 Justice Geoffrey Venning indicated that she would raise an insanity defence.
-She is representing herself with the assistance of two court-appointed lawyers Lorraine Smith and Chris Wilkinson Smith.
+She represented herself with the assistance of two court-appointed lawyers Lorraine Smith and Chris Wilkinson Smith.
 The Crown was represented by solicitor Natalie Walker and prosecutors Jay Tausi and Jong Kim.

 Opening arguments

 On 9 September, trial proceedings opened with both the Crown and defence delivering their opening addresses.
-Walker told the court that a toxicology test of the remains of Yuna and Mina Jo had concluded that the children had died "by homicide of unspecified means associated with an antidepressant drug."
+Walker told the court that a toxicology test of the remains of Yuna and Minu Jo had concluded that the children had died "by homicide of unspecified means associated with an antidepressant drug."
 Walker also told the court that Lee had been prescribed 60 Nortriptyline tablets in August 2017 after telling her doctor that she was struggling with sleeping difficulties.
 While both the Crown and defence agreed that Lee had caused her children's deaths and placed their remains in the suitcases inside the storage units, Walker disputed the defence argument that Lee was insane during and after her children's deaths.
 Walker argued that the defendant knew what she was doing was wrong, citing her behaviour following their deaths including hiring a storage unit, hiding their bodies, changing her name and returning to South Korea in July 2018 on a business class flight.
 She said that the Crown would be presenting evidence extracted from the children's PlayStation.

 During the defence opening address, stand-by defence counsel Lorraine Smith argued that Lee was insane when she killed her two children.
 She told the court that Lee was driven into insanity by the loss of her husband to cancer in November 2017.
-The defendant became suicidal and isolated over the following months and came to believed that it was best for Yuna and Mino to die rather than face an "an unhappy and parentless future."
+The defendant became suicidal and isolated over the following months and came to believe that it was best for Yuna and Mino to die rather than face an "an unhappy and parentless future."
 Smith also gave a brief background into Lee's biography.